eweik/edisonweik.github.io/_posts/2018-8-1-Gaussian-Process-Regression.md

 <p align="center">
     <img src="//raw.githubusercontent.com/eweik/eweik.github.io/master/images/gaussian-process-regression/gpr_x_k2.png" width="600">
 </p>
-_Figure 9_: This plot shows GP regression with a linear kernel o observations corresponding to a noisy $$f(x) = x$$.
+_Figure 9_: This plot shows GP regression with a linear kernel o observations corresponding to a noisy $$f(x) = x.$$

 <br>

-In Figure 10 (below), I try to model noisy observations from the nonlinear function $$ f(x) = x \mathrm{sin} (x) $$.
-Obviously this is a bit more trick than a basic linear function, so I try a couple different kernels for this: the squared exponential kernel and the symmetric kernel.
+In Figure 10 (below), I try to model noisy observations from the nonlinear function $$ f(x) = x \mathrm{sin} (x). $$ Obviously this is a bit more trick than a basic linear function, so I try a couple different kernels for this: the squared exponential kernel and the symmetric kernel.
 In my opinion, the difference in performance between the two isn’t really that impressive, but the variance from the symmetric kernel does seem to be little nicer looking that from the SE kernel.
 Although, I should warn you that I didn’t optimize any of the hyperparameters in this post, which would obviously affect the results.

 <p align="center">
     <img src="//raw.githubusercontent.com/eweik/eweik.github.io/master/images/gaussian-process-regression/gpr_xsinx.png" width="600">
 </p>
 _Figure 10_: Gaussian processes regression using the squared exponential kernel and the symmetric kernel.
-The observations are based on the function $$ f(x) = x \mathrm{sin} (x) $$.
+The observations are based on the function $$ f(x) = x \mathrm{sin} (x). $$

 <br>

-In Figure 11 (below), I use the squared exponential kernel and the periodic kernel to model noisy observations of $$ \mathrm{sin}(x) $$.
-It’s interesting that beyond the range of observations $$(-5, +5)$$ the periodic kernel is able to follow $$ \mathrm{sin}(x) $$ much better.
+In Figure 11 (below), I use the squared exponential kernel and the periodic kernel to model noisy observations of $$ \mathrm{sin}(x). $$ It’s interesting that beyond the range of observations $$(-5, +5)$$ the periodic kernel is able to follow $$ \mathrm{sin}(x) $$ much better.
 This makes sense, because the squared exponential kernel has no reason to continue with the periodic pattern beyond this range.
 This is prior knowledge about the dataset would be very helpful in choosing the proper kernel.
 However, in most problems, I think it’d be rare to have to make predictions far beyond the range of observations, so for the sake of most problems, the squared exponential kernel seems to work just fine.

 <p align="center">
     <img src="//raw.githubusercontent.com/eweik/eweik.github.io/master/images/gaussian-process-regression/gpr_sinx.png" width="600">
 </p>
 _Figure 11_: Gaussian processes regression using the squared exponential kernel and the periodic kernel.
-The observations are based on the function $$ \mathrm{sin}(x) $$.
+The observations are based on the function $$ \mathrm{sin}(x) .$$

 <br>